-Backpacking: For a multiday adventure, backpacking in Olympic National Park is a great way to see areas of the park that you can only get to by foot.
-95% of the park is Congressionally-designated wilderness, meaning that it will stay in it’s natural state and remain untrammeled by man.
+Backpacking: For a multiday adventure, backpacking in Olympic National Park is a great way to see areas of the park that you can only get to on foot.
+95% of the park is Congressionally-designated wilderness, meaning that it will stay in its natural state and remain untrammeled by man.
 Because the majority of visitors have yet to arrive, it may be easier to obtain the backcountry permits you desire.
-Spring is a wonderful time to explore the backcountry because wildflowers are in peak-bloom, waterfalls are flowing extravagantly and the wilderness is full of life.
+Spring is a wonderful time to explore the backcountry because wildflowers are in peak bloom, waterfalls are flowing extravagantly and the wilderness is full of life.

-Fishing: Spring is a great time of year to fish in Olympic National Park.
+Fishing: Spring is a great time of year to fish in the Olympic National Park.
 As the water warms, it makes the fish more aggressive and more likely to bite your bait.
-The best locations for fishing in the spring are Lake Crescent, Hoh River and Queets River.
-Lake Crescent was isolated by a landslide thousands of years ago, so there are two unique species of fish that have adapted to the high levels of nitrogen in the lake—Crescenti and Beardslee trout.
-In spring, the most common fish to catch in Lake Crescent are Rainbow trout, Cutthroat trout and Kokanee salmon.
-The Hoh and Queets Rivers, that run through the rainforests in Olympic National Park, are spectacular in the spring, since they receive so much rainfall in the winter.
+The best locations for fishing in the spring are Lake Crescent, Hoh River, and Queets River.
+Lake Crescent was isolated by landslides thousands of years ago, so there are two unique species of fish that have adapted to the high levels of nitrogen in the lake—Crescenti and Beardslee trout.
+In spring, the most common fish to catch in Lake Crescent are Rainbow trout, Cutthroat trout, and Kokanee salmon.
+The Hoh and Queets Rivers, which run through the rainforests in Olympic National Park, are spectacular in the spring since they receive so much rainfall in the winter.
 The most common fish to catch in the rivers are Winter steelhead.
 A Washington State fishing license is not required, however, a Washington State catch record card is required for catching steelhead and salmon.